Search Through Time

 Query: "project-x assumptions from kickoff"

-Result: Original assumptions that turned out wrong
+Result: Original assumptions that turned out wrong, linked to the later insights that proved them wrong

 How Memory Decay Works